mzusin/react-round-slider/README.md

 - Possibility to disable only one pointer.
 - Optional animation on panel click.
 - Works well with Bootstrap and other CSS frameworks.
-- Supports two (and more) pointers overlap, pointers max and min distance.
+- Supports two (and more) pointers overlap.
 - MIT license.

 ![](https://github.com/mzusin/react-round-slider/blob/main/docs/img/preview/2-2.gif?raw=true)